 - Be 21 years of age or older.

 - Successfully pass screening and background check requirements.

-- Be able to keep information confidential and work within established program guidelines.
+- Maintain confidentiality and work within established program guidelines.

 First, please review the Volunteer Advocate Job Description before proceeding to the application.

 The online application will be automatically submitted to the CASA of Bell and Coryell Counties office.

 Once your application is received, you will be contacted within one business week of the application submission date by a CASA staff member and, if your application is accepted, you will receive a formal invitation to join our next round of CASA Volunteer Pre-Service Training.

 Volunteer Advocate Training consists of 17 hours of classroom training, 13 hours of home learning assignments/activities, and 3 hours of CPS courtroom observation.
 Upon completion of training requirements and thorough background checks, volunteers are sworn in my a Judge with Bell County Centex Child Protection Courts or Coryell County, Child Protection of the Hill Country, as a Court Appointed Special Advocate.

 We look forward to working with you as you begin your journey toward becoming a Court Appointed Special Advocate.
 Thank you for your willingness to take this first step in forever changing the lives of children!